News

 June 20, 2025

-Though not mandatory, we recommend enrolling in the next two sessions, held on 9 September and 16 September, Aboriginal Child Protection History and Working with Aboriginal Families and Communities to enhance your understanding and effectiveness in supporting Aboriginal children and families.”
+Though not mandatory, we recommend attending the next two sessions, held on 19 February and 26 February, Aboriginal Child Protection History and Working with Aboriginal Families and Communities to enhance your understanding and effectiveness in supporting Aboriginal children and families.”

 Online Training: Working with Parents